darshitadhiya/Sales-Data-Analysis/README.md

 ## 📌 Project Title

-**A Power BI report analyzing sales performance across customers, products, and promotions using SQL Server and Power Query.**
+**A Power BI report analyzing sales performance across customers, products, and promotions using Microsoft Excel and Power Query.**

 ---